Autoferry/autoferry.github.io/_posts/2020-04-09-multisensor-slam.md

 The project work aims to be extended into a master thesis for the spring of 2018.
 Key challenges that should be addressed are expected to be data association, integration with inertial navigation system and real-time implementation.

 ## Contact
-For more information, contact main supervisor [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo)
+For more information, contact main supervisor [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo).

 ## References

+* Kaess et al. (2011): “[ISAM2: Incremental smoothing and mapping using the Bayes tree](https://journals.sagepub.com/doi/10.1177/0278364911430419)”, International Journal of Robotics Research.
+* Mur-Artal al. (2015): “[ORB-SLAM: a Versatile and Accurate Monocular SLAM System](https://ieeexplore.ieee.org/document/7219438)”, IEEE Transactions on Robotics.
+* Skjellaug, E. (2019): “[Feature-based laser odometry for autonomous ferry](http://folk.ntnu.no/edmundfo/msc2019-2020/Skjellaug-laser-odo.pdf)”, Specialization project, NTNU.
 * Ødven, M. (2019): “[Lidar-based SLAM for Autonomous Ferry](http://folk.ntnu.no/edmundfo/msc2019-2020/MasterFinalReducedMarius.pdf)”, MSc thesis, NTNU
-* Dalhaug, N. (2019): “Lidar-based localization for autonomous ferry”, MSc thesis, NTNU, in writing.
+* Dalhaug, N. (2019): “[Lidar-based Localization for Autonomous Ferry](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625739)”, MSc thesis, NTNU